-(2) Before publishing or revising the National Care Offer, the Secretary of State must consult with persons that appear to the Secretary of State to represent the interests of care leavers.

-(3) Where a consultation under subsection (2) results in recommendations to be made to the National Care Offer, the Secretary of State must - outlining the reasons for the Secretary of State's decision and the action that will be taken instead."
+- (2) Before publishing or revising the National Care Offer, the Secretary of State must consult with persons that appear to the Secretary of State to represent the interests of care leavers. - (3) Where a consultation under subsection (2) results in recommendations to be made to the National Care Offer, the Secretary of State must- - (a) make the recommended changes or otherwise implement the recommendations, or - (b) where not intending to make the recommended changes or otherwise implement the recommendations, publish a response to the consultation outlining the reasons for the Secretary of State's decision and the action that will be taken instead."